 Recommended: Coming up with 100+ Blog Post Ideas

 This is really the route I recommend you take when launching your blog.
 This is pretty much the route I took and here are the views I got my very first month!

 Total views: 856

-Of course, this is a ground-breaking amount of views but for the first month, it’s still really good!
+Of course, this isn’t a ground-breaking amount of views but for the first month, it’s still really good!

 POTENTIAL PROBLEMS WITH THIS METHOD

 This method is great and all, I’m all for preparing for a big launch and starting out with a bang.
 With the wrong mindset though, this method could get you in a bit of trouble.
 Here’s what I don’t recommend doing.

 -Not launching because you’re worried you don’t have enough content